AnoukSmet/Dog-Health-Tracker/README.md

 This was not going correctly as I had set a different format for the date, with the month written in full.
 The logs were being sorted incorrectly because of this.
 See [Bugs](#bugs) for the solution to this problem.

+For some of my friends/family who have tested the website, it was not very clear what was the difference between the 2 + buttons.
+Therefor I have updated the add dog button to display a dog icon with a plus and the add log button, I changed to a playlist_add icon.
+This to improve the user experience and prevent confusion for the user.

 * **Result**
 The dashboard looks as planned across various browers and devices.
 All the functionalities work as planned and the correct information is being displayed on the screen.